seeleteam/scan/src/assets/md/statapi[en].md

 #### Return
 1. code: Error code, 0 is normal, non-zero is wrong
 2. message: Errors, correct implementation of the empty
-3. data: Average block generation time, in seconds
+3. data: total number of transactions

 #### Example
 	//Request